YunRuiHuang/ICSI499Project/database/readme.md

     summary: turn the user item list as off, return JSON of user status

-    description: turn the user item list as off, user would not allow to post item, also **ALL** the item own by this user will be delete
+    description: turn the user item list as off, user would not allow to post item, also **ALL** the item own by this user will be delete. require password in the *body*